 Explore & shop at Central Market Hall

 When your typical historical European sites are starting to get old, spike up your Budapest itinerary with a visit to Central Market Hall.
 Located just south of the city centre, this 19th-century market is the largest in Budapest, selling everything from local-sourced fruits & vegetables to souvenirs.

 If you’ve got a taste for Hungarian food, be sure to check out the huge selection of local products at the first floor food hall.
 Whether you’re looking to take home some high-quality Hungarian paprika or pack a few sausages for the rest of your Central Europe trip, you’ll find it all here.

 Step back into the past at Buda Castle

 Perched atop Castle Hill high above the banks of the Danube, Buda Castle might not be quite you’d expect, especially after brushing up with epic Central European castles like Neuschwanstein or Karlstejn.
-Even so, there’s no denying that this complex (once referred to as the Royal Palace) is one best places to visit in Budapest, one of the most-visited castles in Hungary, and an absolute must-see while visiting the Hungarian capital.
+Even so, there’s no denying that this complex (once referred to as the Royal Palace) is one best places to visit in Budapest, one of the most-visited castles in Hungary, and an absolute must-see while spending time in the Hungarian capital.